The product of simple modules over KLR algebras and quiver Grassmannians: Quiver Grassmannians and Extension varieties

 \subsection{Irreducible components of quiver Grassmannians}

 In this section, we will consider the set of irreducible components of quiver Grassmannians.
-Let us fix a partition of $\gamma=\apb$ and a Konstant partition $\lambda\in\KP{\gamma}$.
-Consider the quiver Grassmannian $\Gr_\beta(M_\lambda)$.
+Let us fix a partition of $\gamma=\apb$ and a Kostant partition $\lambda\in\KP{\gamma}$.
 By \cite{CFR}, the irreducible components of $\Gr_\beta(M_\lambda)$ are the closure of the following subvarieties

 for some $N\in E_\beta$.
-Similarly, we have the irreducible components are the closure of the subveriteies
+Similarly, these irreducible components are the closure of the subvariety

 for some $M\in E_\alpha$.
 Therefore, for such a $S_N$, there exists a $M\in E_\alpha$ such that